These Salmon Burgers boast the fresh, clean flavors of the salmon. The crispy crust gives way to a tender, flakey salmony interior.

 Every so often, I crave something that uses fresh salmon that isn’t a fillet or a steak.
 BUT, I also don’t want it to be something that doesn’t let the salmon shine through.
 I mean the point of having salmon is to enjoy the flavor of salmon.

-The remaining salmon is chopped into pieces that are no more than 1/4-inch.
+The remaining salmon is chopped into chunks that are no more than 1/4-inch.
 The pieces will not all be the same size which gives the burger a really nice texture.

 What Seasonings Should I Use?

-Much like the Best Burger recipe, the seasonings for this burger are simple and chosen specifically to enhance the flavor of the salmon and include Dijon mustard, fresh parsley, salt, pepper, and a little ground ginger.
+Much like the Best Burger recipe, the seasonings for this burger are simple and chosen specifically to enhance the flavor of the salmon.
+I include Dijon mustard, fresh parsley, salt, pepper, and a little ground ginger in this salmon recipe.

 Coating the patties in panko – which, by the way, is my favorite bread crumb ever – creates this crispy crust which is a such as great contrast to the tender interior of the burger.
 Make sure you don’t skip this step.

 Toppings For Your Fresh Salmon Burger

 My hamburger bun of choice for salmon burgers is a potato bun that has been lightly toasted.
 I think that those two flavors just play together so well.
 The toppings for the burger include a little dollop of sour cream, lettuce, cucumber, and tomato.
 If you want, a little squeeze of lemon over the top completes this delicious burger.